OutSystems/docs-product/src/develop/data/edit/intro.md

 ---
-summary: Learn how to edit your app's data using Service Studio, to test your app or prepare a demo with meaningful data.
+summary: Learn how to edit your app's data using Service Studio, to test your app, or to prepare a demo with meaningful data.
 tags:
 en_title: Edit Data
 ---